-This is understandable given many people are looking for something that tastes good but is maybe not quite so bad for you, as alcohols with higher sugar content.
+This is understandable given many people are looking for something that tastes good but is maybe not quite so bad for you.

 The alcohol content in itself will contribute calories as well, so a skinny prosecco may just have a lower alcohol content than a more traditional sparkling wine.